-Diversity workshops gaining popularity in Minnesota
+Demand for diversity training is on the rise in Minnesota

 “The demand is growing, and I think it’s growing across all sorts of organizations and industries,” said Phibbs, who worked on diversity and inclusion at the University of Minnesota before starting her company.

-St. Paul diversity consultant Jeremy Michael Clark said he's seen a particular demand for implicit bias training, which helps people identify subtle attitudes of prejudice and is a good way for an organization trying to improving diversity and inclusion.
-But organizations that have already done that work are seeking training that will produce real changes, though those are fewer, Clark added.
+St. Paul diversity consultant Jeremy Michael Clark said he’s seen a particular demand for implicit bias training, which helps people identify subtle attitudes of prejudice and is a good choice for an organization trying to improve diversity and inclusion.
+But organizations that have already done that work are seeking training that will produce deeper change, though those cases are fewer, Clark added.

 Some of the demand is being driven by demographics.
 While Minnesota remains a mostly white state, racial minority populations continue to grow rapidly.
-Between 2010 and 2017, Minnesota's black population rose 31 percent, its Hispanic population increased 20 percent, and its Asian-American population grew 30 percent.
+Between 2010 and 2017, Minnesota’s black population rose 31%, its Hispanic population increased 20% and its Asian-American population grew 30%.

 The growth of the niche diversity training industry was on display in early March at the Minneapolis Convention Center, which brought together diversity experts from around the country for the Forum on Workplace Inclusion.

-The event, sponsored by Augsburg University, bills itself as the nation's largest workplace diversity, equity, and inclusion conference.
-Participants included major Minnesota companies like the Land O'Lakes cooperative and the Mayo Clinic, the state's largest employer.
+The event, sponsored by Augsburg University, bills itself as the nation’s largest workplace diversity, equity and inclusion conference.
+Participants included major Minnesota companies including the Land O’Lakes cooperative and Mayo Clinic, the state’s largest employer.

 Catherine Strahan, regional vice president of Mind Gym, a consulting firm that worked with Land O’Lakes, said the purpose of the training is to “unleash the potential of every individual at the organization to contribute at the highest level.”